About Dog Ate It

 How we write

-Our guides are compiled from current US veterinary guidance, including advice from the American Veterinary Medical Association (AVMA), the ASPCA Animal Poison Control Center, the Pet Poison Helpline, Cornell University's Riney Canine Health Center, and the Merck Veterinary Manual.
+Our guides are compiled from current US veterinary guidance, including advice from the the AVMA, the ASPCA, the the ASPCA, and the ASPCA Animal Poison Control Center.
 We're US-focused, so portion sizes, brand references, and emergency numbers reflect what's relevant to American dog owners.

 What we're not